gearglow/ReptiliaWithATwist/The List.md

 "So this is the infamous curse on the DADA position," she murmured.

 Hermione nodded.
 "It's hard to imagine just how much trouble this clever little cluster has caused, isn't it?
 Even in just the few years I've been at Hogwarts.
 First year, possessed by Voldemort, dead before the Leaving Feast.
 Second year, obliviated into the Janus Thickey Ward.
 Last year, run out of the castle for being a werewolf.
-It makes one wonder what's in store for Prof. Moody this year, doesn't it?"
+It makes one wonder what's in store for Professor Moody this year, doesn't it?"

 "Nothing good, I'm sure," Luna said.
 "Even if we _do_ break the curse, I think it's already been set in motion for this year."